rabbitmq/rabbitmq-website/site/tutorial-two-python.md

 [(worker.py source)](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/worker.py)

 Using message acknowledgments and `prefetch_count` you can set up a work queue.
-The durability options let the tasks to survive even if Rabbit is restarted.
+The durability options let the tasks survive even if Rabbit is restarted.

-Now we can move on to [part 3](tutorial-three-python.html) and learn how to deliver the same message to many consumers.
+Now we can move on to [tutorial 3](tutorial-three-python.html) and learn how to deliver the same message to many consumers.

 </div>